chapmanmong/Project2/README.md

 The following data cleanse rules have been applied to the source data set:

-1. Identified data set must be formatted correctly prior to use- Date format yyyy/mm/dd- New York time zone.
+1. Identified data set must be formatted correctly prior to use- Date format yyyy/mm/dd.
-2. The date range set to last 30 days except for Twitter as this data is available only for last 7 days.
+2. The date range for source data is set to last 30 days except for Twitter as this data is available only for last 7 days.
 3. Redundant data, if any, must be dropped.
 4. Duplicates, if any must be dropped.
 5. All dataframe columns have appropriate and correct headers.